datacamp/community-courses-introduction-to-probability-and-data-labs/chapter1.md

 --- type:RStudioMultipleChoiceExercise xp:50 skills:1 key:eb6689ed9c
 ## Question 3
-<strong>Follow the instructions in the console to open the `R Markdown file` that corresponds to this exercise.</strong>
+<strong>Follow the directions in the console to open the `R Markdown file`.</strong>

 You can use the RStudio platform just like you would on your home computer.

-<strong>Follow the instructions in the markdown file to answer the multiple choice question below.<strong>
+<strong>The markdown file contains the instuctions to answer the multiple choice question below.<strong>

-3. Which of the following best describes the number of girls baptised over the years included in this dataset?
+Q3.
+Which of the following best describes the number of girls baptised over the years included in this dataset?

 *** =instructions
 - There appears to be no trend in the number of girls baptised from 1629 to 1710.